 I hear a pinging noise when I bend strings, what is wrong?

-When encountering rasping and/or pinging noises while performing string bends, chances are that the phenomenon is caused by small dents or scratches in the zero-fret.
+If you hear rasping and/or pinging noises while bending strings, it could be caused by small dents or scratches in the zero-fret.
 Don't worry as such dents are easily removed and the fret restored to perfect condition.

-To remove a dent in the zero-fret, please follow our guide below, but please note that you do not have to use the exact tools and procedures that we're using.
+To remove a dent in the zero-fret, follow the guide below.
+You don't not have to use the exact tools and procedures that we're using.
 If you prefer another sanding or polishing product, please use that instead and the same goes for the procedure itself.

 1. Remove the strings to reveal the problem areas.